sanskritigupta312-jpg/modern-shoe-web-UI-react/README.md

-# 🚀 Modern Shoe Store UI | React & Tailwind CSS
+# 🚀 Modern Shoe Store UI | React JS

-A sleek and modern footwear e-commerce UI built using React.js and Tailwind CSS.
+A sleek and modern footwear e-commerce UI built using React.js.
 This project focuses on delivering a clean, responsive, and visually appealing UI inspired by premium shoe brands.

 🔗 **Live Demo: "https://modern-shoe-web-ui-react.vercel.app/"